 Collaboration is the Backbone of the Modern Shipping Workplace

-Collaboration at the workplace or workspace today is one of the most vital aspects as it is a parameter that defines the level of efficiency.
-A very old saying says – two heads are better than one and as it is with old sayings – they are very true.
+Workplace collaboration today is one of the most vital aspects as it defines the level of efficiency.
+A very old saying goes – two heads are better than one, and as with many old sayings, this one rings true.

-At the same time interpretation of any line of wisdom is very important.
-Here, in this case, collaboration is often misinterpreted as teamwork but both are very different.
-Teamwork is when a group of individuals works towards a common goal but collaboration is when the output is enhanced as a result of all the different sets of skills and mindsets put together.
-Collaboration is a much broader aspect of not just achieving success but enhancing it.
+At the same time, interpretation of any line of wisdom is very important.
+Here, in this case, workplace collaboration is often misinterpreted as teamwork, but they are very different.
+Teamwork is when a group of individuals works towards a common goal, but workplace collaboration is when the output is enhanced as a result of all the different sets of skills and mindsets coming together.
+Workplace collaboration is a much broader aspect of not just achieving success but enhancing it.

-Workplace collaboration in the shipping industry is a little too important and sensitive as for the total sail duration your colleagues are your professional, emotional, and personal mates.
-Better the collaboration better will be the sail and the sailor.
+Workplace collaboration in the shipping industry is crucial and sensitive as, for the total sail duration, your colleagues are your professional, emotional, and personal mates.
+The better the workplace collaboration, the better the sail and the sailor.

 (i) How does a solution like FrontM's transform workplace collaboration at sea?